 “HealthPlix has made my job a lot easier.
 All my tech-related queries are easily and quickly solved by the team.
 My patients are using HealthPlix to make appointments with me.
 It’s a very useful tool that is the need of the hour and it is also offered by HealthPlix on a freemium model, so it’s ideal for doctors in every aspect.”
 Dr. Anshul Goel has been using HealthPlix since July 23rd, 2021.

 Dr. Anshul Goel is a Kangra-based MD (Medicine) with a Fellowship in Rheumatology.
 He is a rheumatologist and immunologist.
-He has been practising at Karan Hospital in Palampur.
+He has been practicing at Karan Hospital in Palampur.

 His passion for humanity and the leadership he has demonstrated during the pandemic is inspiring for us.
 We are so proud to serve doctors like him.